 Generous founding partners launched the fund with more than $1,000,000 and over the past year, hundreds of community members contributed.
 With the help of many businesses, partners, organizations, Indiana United Ways, and funding from Lilly Endowment Inc., the fund surpassed $6.6 million.

 Fund leadership established an application, evaluation, and allocation process that ensured critical community needs were met through the various phases of the crisis.
-To date, more than $5.3 million has been distributed to assist with needs such as food, shelter, personal protective equipment, transportation, safety equipment, nonprofit operations contingencies, case-management collaborative efforts, and so much more.
+At the close of the fund in September, more than $6.6 million had been distributed to assist with needs such as food, shelter, personal protective equipment, transportation, safety equipment, nonprofit operations contingencies, case-management collaborative efforts, and so much more.
+The recipients of the final $1 million collaborative Reimagine RFP have been announced and a list of them can be found here.
+Collectively, Crisis Response Fund grantees served more than 500,000 individuals.

 On behalf of Fund leadership, committee members, and volunteers, we applaud our donors, our nonprofit partners, and the Greater Evansville Region for coming together to support our neighbors and communities in their time of greatest need.